lyufeiyu/tryDjango/readme.md

 #### Configuration
 The Django templating engine needs to be configured in the settings.py file of your project.
 By default, Django is already set up to use its templating engine, but you can customize various options like directories where templates are stored, template context processors, etc.
 This system allows for the creation of dynamic, data-driven websites with complex layouts and formatting, without mixing Python code into the HTML content, promoting a clean separation of concerns.
-## Include Template Tag && Rendering Context in a Template
+## Include Template Tag and Rendering Context in a Template
 The __{% include %}__ tag allows you to include one template inside another.
 This is particularly useful for reusing common parts of your HTML, like headers, footers, or navigation bars, across different pages of your website.
 For example, if you have a navigation bar defined in a file named _navbar.html, you can include it in other templates like this:
 ```html